DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/FileManagement/Upload/Descriptions/FileManagement-Upload-Overview.md

+DevExpress Blazor UI Component Library includes two components that allow you to handle file upload: [DxUpload](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxUpload) and [DxFileInput](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxFileInput).
+Both these components allow you to upload files to a server, send them to another destination, or save them to the file system.
+The key difference between these components is that the Upload component requires creating a separate web API controller to upload files, while the File Input component gives you direct and secure access to selected files in Razor code.

-The [Upload](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxUpload) component allows users to upload files to the server.
-Users can select files in the open file dialog or drag and drop files to the drop zone.
+The [Upload](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxUpload) component allows users to select files in the open file dialog or drag and drop files onto the drop zone.
 The main Upload API members are listed below:

 *   [Name](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxUpload.Name) — Required to access uploaded files on the server.
 *   [UploadUrl](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxUpload.UploadUrl) — Specifies a target URL for the upload request.